 On the subject of fears that tech giants could build up and manage their vast property portfolios to the point where they are in a position to develop without the need for real estate developers, Cookson says this is highly unlikely to become a blanket trend.

-This is despite the fact that in July Facebook announced it would build a 1,500-home social housing scheme at Menlo Park in Silicon Valley, and WeWork announced it had raised $760m to focus on designing and developing its own buildings.
-Of course, this was all a neat primer for the announcement last month that Google’s sister company Sidewalk Labs is set to build a digital district in Toronto “from the internet up”.
+This is despite the fact that in July 2017 Facebook announced it would build a 1,500-home social housing scheme at Menlo Park in Silicon Valley, and WeWork announced it had raised $760m to focus on designing and developing its own buildings.
+Of course, this was all a neat primer for the announcement in October that Google’s sister company Sidewalk Labs is set to build a digital district in Toronto “from the internet up”.

 “There is no broad brush that puts all developers into one category like that,” says Cookson, himself a property man first and foremost.
 Formerly head of global occupier services at DTZ, he worked with the likes of LinkedIn, Nike, Apple and Facebook, before joining the latter in 2014.
 “Some developers are very clued up and thoughtful when it comes to how and what to build,” he adds.
 “Others aren’t great.”